A Recap of Tridion Expert Summit 2020 - Day 1

 Joseph Higler (COO, Enterprice Knowledge) superbly explained the role of Taxonomies within our profession and the ways they help us save time and resources in areas like managing people, revenue generation, and generating accurate reports.

 He walked us through a very detailed description of the Dynamic Experience Delivery Architecture, including the services involved, the configuration, and the database used.
 He also explained how we can manage the published content using DXD.

 Another team member, Content Bloom’s Senior Technical Consultant, Saurabh Gangwar, presented on how PDFs can be published and customized using DXD in the Tridion Docs.

 This included explaining customization in PDF publishing with the use of a visual example where he’d customized company-specific branding of a published PDF.

-Ivo van de Lagemaat (Technical Product Owner, SDL) presented the decoupled metadata integration and how the taxonomies can be used in the future.
+Ivo van de Lagemaat (Technical Product Owner, RWS) presented the decoupled metadata integration and how the taxonomies can be used in the future.

 He demoed the metadata binding with the help of an example where he created a JIRA connector from scratch to retrieve the list of values, searching the values, and validation of identifiers.
 It was a purely technical presentation and I really enjoyed it.

 Rick Pannekoek presented next, on the Tridion Architectural Runway–data publishing models.
 He showcased how it behaves differently on different pages, the benefits, and upcoming improvements.